Continuum asymptotics for tree growth models with uniform backward dynamics: Classification

 where both equalities hold $\PP$--almost surely.
 We can apply $(P4)$ here because for $i+1<j$ we have $(j,(i+1))\prec (j,j)$ due to $\xi_i < \xi_{i+1} < \xi_{j}$, hence $p(i,i+1)= p(i,(j,i+1))=p(i,j)$.
 The same is true for $\Tilde{p}$, which means that it suffices to only check \eqref{eq:case_s_line_a}.
 Consider now \eqref{eq:case_s_line_a}, due to our definition of $\lambda$ and the independence of $U_1,\ldots,U_n$, we $\PP$--almost surely have

 This implies \eqref{eq:lta} which completes the proof of the lemma. \end{proof}

-As the second warm--up case, we consider the case where $\bfT$ is arbitrary but $\mu$ is supported only on the leaves of $\bfT$.
+As the second special case, we consider the case where $\bfT$ is arbitrary but $\mu$ is supported only on the leaves of $\bfT$.
 In this case $\lambda$ and $\{\beta_a\}_a$ are trivial, but we do need to define $\psi$.